 Ultra marathon running events are just a sign that we human beings are really built to go beyond ourselves.

-If this was an extreme fitness class, we would be saying that if man can finish a marathon, then he can finish an ultra marathon running race.
+If this was an extreme fitness class, we would be saying that if a man can finish a marathon, then he can finish an ultra marathon running race.

-This can be seen in how people have gone from running your standard marathons to doing an ultra marathon running race that consists of hundreds of miles in extreme conditions.
+This can be seen in how people have gone from running your standard marathons to doing an ultra-marathon running race that consists of hundreds of miles in extreme conditions.

 You can’t really pinpoint when it started happening, but endurance events are here to stay and they continue to challenge the limits of every competitor.

-Running through these different types of terrains are certainly not easy and require a whole lot of endurance on the part of the competitor.
+Running through these different types of terrains is certainly not easy and requires a whole lot of endurance on the part of the competitor.

 Getting ready for an ultra marathon running event

 Most athletes who are training for such events train every single day several months before the actual ultra marathon running event.

-Some extreme ultra marathon running events can include crossing streams or climbing mountain trails so it helps to really build up strength and stamina before the race.
+Some extreme ultra-marathon running events can include crossing streams or climbing mountain trails so it helps to really build up strength and stamina before the race.

-Endurance athletes have to prepare their body for the grueling experience that they will go through during an ultra marathon running event.
+Endurance athletes have to prepare their bodies for the grueling experience that they will go through during an ultra marathon running event.

-To give you an idea of these ultra marathon running events, I have here a rundown of ten ultra marathon running events that have some of the most extreme conditions in the world.
+To give you an idea of these ultra-marathon running events, I have here a rundown of ten ultra-marathon running events that have some of the most extreme conditions in the world.

 10 Ultra Marathon Running Events That Have the Most Extreme Conditions in the World